 If you experience arthritis pain in the elbow, consider using Voltaren Arthritis Pain Gel.
 It contains diclofenac sodium, an effective nonsteroidal anti-inflammatory medicine which is clinically proven to relieve arthritis pain.

-On top of that, add in these elbow physical therapy exercises that Dircksen recommends.
-Chances are good that you’ll be spreading your wings with less pain before you know it.
+On top of that, add in these three elbow physical therapy exercises that Dircksen recommends.
+Chances are good that you’ll be spreading your wings with less pain before you know it!

 [NOTE: Before trying any exercise, consult with your health care provider to be sure these movements are safe for you.]

 1. Banded Rows

 Wrap resistance band around column, bar, or any stable anchor that won’t move.
 Facing anchor point, hold resistance band in either hand, and step away from anchor until band has no slack, arms extended forward.* Keeping back flat, bend knees and hinge slightly forward at hips so head to tailbone is about a 45-degree angle.
 Squeezing shoulder blades together, slowly pull elbows back and hands as close to waist as possible, creating resistance on the band.
 Slowly lower elbows and hands back down.
 Continue for 10 to 12 repetitions.**